 With Songs and Stories of the Ghouls (2011), Notley once again takes on the challenge of creating a feminist epic.
 In reframing and re-empowing Dido and Medea, she is writing a meditation on destruction.
 “Logic” sees cities destroyed as poems are stolen; a bloodied performer attempts to win over a non-existent audience in “Perhaps Not for You”.
 There is, however, some hope to be found in “Millions of Us”, which ends “We have this project to / change our silence into the beautiful city of a voice.”

 In addition to collections of poetry, Notley has published the autobiography Tell Me Again (1982), the play Anne’s White Glove (1985), and a book of essays on poets and poetry, Coming After (2005).
 She edited and wrote the introduction for the reissue of Ted Berrigan’s The Sonnets (2000), as well as editing, with her sons, The Collected Poems of Ted Berrigan (2005).
-Her honors and awards include an Academy Award from the American Academy of Arts and Letters and the Shelley Memorial Award from the Poetry Society of America.
+Her honors and awards include an Arts and Letters Award from the American Academy of Arts and Letters and the Shelley Memorial Award from the Poetry Society of America.
 She has also been a finalist for the Pulitzer Prize.
 She was married the British poet Douglas Oliver until his death in 2000.
-She has lived in Paris since 1992.

 Poems By ALICE NOTLEY